Welcome to Avista Connect

 Tracy knows first-hand the difficulties of caring for the sweet animals.
-A few decades ago, on a whim, Tracy took home a lop bunny from a county fair and named the new pet, Rabittron.
-Tracy will be the first to tell you she didn’t know how to properly care for Rabittron.
+A few decades ago, on a whim, Tracy took home a lop bunny from a county fair and named the new pet, Rabitron.
+Tracy will be the first to tell you she didn’t know how to properly care for Rabitron.

 Rabbitron only lived for a few years.
 The pain and heartache of losing Rabbitron inspired Tracy to start a non-profit dedicated to rescuing abandoned bunnies and educating people on how to properly care for the loving animals.

 Over the years, Tracy has rescued 75 bunnies.
 Right now, she has 13 bunnies hopping through her house and fenced in yard.

 “I do think I’ve made amends in many ways,” said Tracy.